crawl/crawl/crawl-ref/source/dat/strings/de/notes.md

 Spriggan is translated as der Zweigling here: https://elderscrolls.fandom.com/de/wiki/Zweigling

 Deathcap is Knollenblätterpilz in German: https://de.wikipedia.org/wiki/Gr%C3%BCner_Knollenbl%C3%A4tterpilz

+Ghost/wraith/spectre/phantom are all synonyms in everyday English, but distinct in DCSS.
+Some equivalent German words are Geist, Gespenst, Spuk, Phantom, Schemen, Schreckgespenst, Spukgespenst, Spukgestalt.
+[5] translates wraith as Todesalb, but it seems to be a pretty uncommon word.

 Blink - in [5] translated as Flimmern.
       - in [6] translated as Blinzeln: https://de.classic.wowhead.com/search?q=blinzeln